Skip to Content

 Shimano Socorro SW Review

-In the Shimano Socorro SW review, we will take a look at Shimano’s offering for what I would classify as a no-frills saltwater fishing reel that falls in the “average” price range for a good reel.
+In the Shimano Socorro SW review, we will look at Shimano’s offering, which I would classify as a no-frills saltwater fishing reel that falls in the “average” price range for a good reel.

 SHIMANO Socorro SW Heavy Duty Saltwater Fishing Reel | Amazon